 “In an accounting practice, it was generally accepted in the past that one partner could manage the accounting work and another partner could do the audit of the same client.
-The restructured Code has clarified that this position creates threats to the fundamental principles, in particular, independence as a subset of objectivity.
+The restructured code has clarified that this position creates threats to the fundamental principles, in particular, independence as a subset of objectivity,” Haste says.

-“If your firm is completing both the accounting and audit of a SMSF, you will need to objectively consider whether the accounting function is ‘routine or mechanical’ as per the requirements in the Code at paragraph 601.4 A1,” says Haste.
+“If your firm is completing both the accounting and audit of a SMSF, you will need to objectively consider whether the accounting function is ‘routine or mechanical’ as per the requirements in the code at paragraph 601.4 A1.”

 “Where professional accountants require further guidance, they should consult with their respective professional bodies [such as CPA Australia],” he says.

-Haste says CPA Australia will assist and educate members through a variety of mechanisms, one being the quality review program to make sure that members understand the requirements of the restructured Code.
+Haste says CPA Australia will assist and educate members through a variety of mechanisms, including the quality review program, to make sure members understand the new requirements.

 “CPA Australia will be taking an educative approach like the ATO for the next 12 months.
 The Quality Review Program will give us the opportunity to bring this to members’ attention to help them understand what’s required and how to go about managing that process,” says Haste.

-“We encourage members to take advantage of CPA Australia’s planned education opportunities through webinars, podcasts, interviews and articles, which will coincide with when our members will be conducting SMSF engagements over the next few months,” she says.
+“We encourage members to take advantage of CPA Australia’s planned education opportunities through webinars, podcasts, interviews and articles, which will coincide with when our members will be conducting SMSF engagements over the next few months.”